Are you having a problem with your WordPress emails not sending?

 There are a few problems with this approach, which is probably why you're reading this post.

-First, some WordPress hosts will disable or limit PHP mail, which might stop your emails from going out in the first place.
+First, some WordPress hosts will disable or limit PHP mail, which might stop your WordPress emails from sending in the first place.

 Finally, there's also just a specialisation problem.
 Hosting a website and reliably sending emails are completely different functions.
-When you pick a WordPress host, you want your servers to be optimised to load your WordPress site quickly and reliably.
+When you pick a WordPress hosting provider, you want your servers to be configured to load your WordPress site quickly and reliably.
 But that's a different type of optimisation than sending your emails reliably.

-For that reason, it's a much better choice to pick a dedicated email sending service.
+For that reason, it's a much better choice to pick a dedicated email provider.
 That way:

 - Your WordPress site's server can focus on making WordPress load fast.

-- Your email sending service can focus on reliably delivering your emails.
+- Your email service can focus on reliably delivering your emails.

 How to Fix WordPress Emails Not Sending

-We'll share two methods to fix the problem:
+In this tutorial, we'll share two methods to fix the WordPress emails not sending problem:

 - Using a dedicated sending service (we'll choose SendGrid).